Vauxhall Corsa-e hatchback review

 As a brand new model, the Corsa-e is fitted with the latest safety technology.
 That includes blind-spot alerts, lane keeping assist, autonomous emergency braking, traffic-sign recognition and a rear-view camera.
 It received a four-star safety rating from Euro NCAP - the same as the Peugeot 208, but behind the Renault Clio, which scored the full five stars.

 It's early days for reliability, but we'd argue that if you're considering a Corsa, the electric version should give the least cause for concern.
-Electric motors have far less moving parts than combustion engines. there's no oil, timing chains or clutch to worry about, and energy harvesting recuperation also makes life easier for the brakes.
-PSA Group executives will also be aiming to improve Vauxhall's reputation now it's releasing the first models since the takeover.
+Electric motors have far less moving parts than combustion engines; there's no oil, timing chains or clutch to worry about, and energy harvesting recuperation also makes life easier for the brakes.
+Executives from Vauxhall's parent company will also be aiming to improve the brand's reputation.
+Vauxhall finished 24th out of 29 brands in our 2021 Driver Power survey.